Future Demand, Part 1, Types of Demand

 Part One, Takeaway

-If you already know the value of brand marketing and seek a direct and effective way to explain this value to your C-suite, board, or investors, explain that you’re creating future demand.
+If you already understand the value of building a memorable brand and seek a direct and effective way to explain the value to your C-suite, board, or investors, explain that you’re creating future demand.
 It is an easy to understand concept that will guide a conversation about today's investments delivering future results.

 Part One, Listen